NOTES FROM THE ROAD

 COMING UP SOON:

-Joining the crew from Barlow Adventures as they present an intensive sand dune training at the Imperial Sand Dunes in southern California.
+Joining the Barlow Adventures Rebelle Rally training for an intensive sand dune driving and navigation practice at the Imperial Sand Dunes in southern California.
 This is a seven-day driving and navigation program that focuses on moving safely and effectively through large dunefields with skills-building exercises intended to improve pace, line choice and vehicle control.
 There is a full classroom day of navigation instruction focused on mapping and understanding the basics of plotting and route planning on paper maps, as well as increasingly challenging in-the-field practice to develop precision map and compass navigation skills.
 It all culminates in a final day of “chasing checkpoints” out in the big dunes…

-Trail Guiding for the California 4-Wheel Drive Association’s fourth annual Death Valley Experience fundraiser event running in March.
+Trail Guiding for the California 4-Wheel Drive Association’s fifth annual Death Valley Experience fundraiser event.
 Each day will feature a choice of runs to some famous, some infamous and some secretive points of interest within Death Valley National Park.
-Some of the points of interest we may visit during Death Valley Experience 2024 include Zabriskie Point (famous), Barker Ranch (infamous) and the Racetrack (learn the secret of the moving rocks).
+Some of the points of interest we may visit during Death Valley Experience 2025 include Zabriskie Point (famous), Barker Ranch (infamous) and the Racetrack (learn the secret of the moving rocks).
 Other points of interest include Dante’s View, 20 Mule Team Canyon, Artists’ Drive, Chloride Cliffs, Aguereberry Point, Skidoo, Titus Canyon, and Darwin Falls.
 All of the trail runs are suitable for novice drivers and SUVs with high clearance and 4-wheel drive…

-USnomads.org is very proud to be presenting the third edition of the Nomad Overland Virtual Adventure Rally in 2024.
+USnomads.org is very proud to be presenting the fourth edition of the Nomad Overland Virtual Adventure Rally in 2025.
 This is a unique kind of rally experience — a ten week event that participants can do from anywhere within the continental U.S.A.
 Competitors design their own routes as part of the rally, then drive it in a points-based online competition that includes optional activity tasks, quests and weekly challenges.
-The 2024 rally will run from 3 June – 11 August and is open to any driver within the United States who has an off-road capable vehicle — stock or modified.
+The 2025 rally will run from 2 June – 10 August and is open to any driver within the United States who has an off-road capable vehicle — stock or modified.
 Registration for 2024 is currently open.
 For more information see the Rally website

 MORE NOTES FROM THE ROAD: